 The Collaborative leases office space and equipment pursuant to various operating lease agreements.
-Future minimum lease payments for the organization are as follows:
+Future minimum lease payments are as follows:

-Rent and lease expense for the years ended June 30, 2014 and 2013 was approximately \$135,000 and \$141,000, respectively.
+Rent and lease expense for the years ended June 30, 2015 and 2014 was approximately \$140,000 and \$135,000, respectively.